hoytech/quadrable/README.md

       [32 byte keyHash]

 * A varint is a BER (Binary Encoded Representation) "variable length integer".
 Specifically, it is the base 128 integer with the fewest possible digits, most significant digit first, with the most significant bit set on all but the last digit.
 * The "number of trailing 0s" fields affect the following keyHashes which allows keyHashes to take up less space if they have trailing 0 bytes.
-This is useful for (pushable logs)[pushable-logs] since they use integer keys which are much shorter than hashes.
+This is useful for [pushable logs](pushable-logs) since they use integer keys which are much shorter than hashes.
 * The strand types are as follows:
   * `0`: Leaf (chosen to be 0 since this is probably the most common, and 0 bytes are cheaper in Ethereum calldata)
   * `1`: Invalid